 Mandatory for ALL international students

-All non-Canadians coming to McGill must obtain all 3 of the documents below to study legally in Quebec (and Canada) if enrolled in a program lasting 6 months or longer.
+All non-Canadians coming to McGill must obtain the documents below to study legally in Quebec (and Canada) if enrolled in a program lasting 6 months or longer.

-Programs shorter than six months (e.g. 1-term exchanges) do not need a CAQ and Study Permit, but may need a Temporary Resident Visa (TRV).
-See below for details.
+Programs shorter than 6 months (e.g. 1-term exchanges) do not need a CAQ and Study Permit, but may need a TRV or eTA (see below).